 How does inequality affect public mental health?

-DO YOU FEEL THAT LIFE COULD BE FAIRER?
+WHAT ASPECTS OF LIFE DO PEOPLE FEEL COULD BE FAIRER?

-There are a range of inequalities and areas of unfairness that exist in our society, and we know that many of these inequalities can have an impact public mental health.
-A growing number of projects and research studies are addressing the problem of inequality but one of the knowledge gaps that remains is understanding how people experience such inequalities and how these affect their mental health – from their perspectives and in their own words.
+There are a range of inequalities and areas of unfairness that exist in our society, and we know that many of these have an impact public mental health.
+A growing number of projects and research studies are addressing the problem of inequality, but one of the knowledge gaps that remains is how people experience inequality and how it affects their mental health – from their perspectives, in their own words.

-This study aims to use ‘peer research’ as a way to enhance our understanding of the factors that impact on public mental health.
-We hope to inspire changes in policy and practice so that more members of the public are engaged in research to create a view of inequality and mental health in a new light.
+In this study, we have used ‘peer research’ to enhance our understanding of the factors that impact public mental health.
+We hope to inspire changes in policy and practice so that more members of the public are engaged in research, so as to create a view of inequality and mental health based on lived experience.

-2. After two weeks, participants will be invited to a 45min - 1.5hour interview either online via Zoom or in-person at a local venue.
-In the interview we will use the photos that people have taken (or other creative work) to explore inequality and mental health.
+After two weeks, participants were invited to an interview lasting approximately 1h30 - these took place either on Zoom or in-person at a local venue.
+In the interview, we used the photos that people had taken to explore inequality and mental health.
 Each participant was given a £100 gift voucher for their time.

-3. In the final stages of the project, we hope to invite people to help co-produce the analysis of the interviews and photos, discuss the findings, or help set priorities for policy and practice changes in a workshop, but this will be completely optional.
+In the final stages of the project, we hope to invite the people who participated to discuss the findings, and/or help set priorities for policy and practice changes in a workshop.